-Time Required: Over 1 day
+Over 1 day

-What is a French drain?
-A trench filled with a perforated pipe and gravel or rock that allows water to drain naturally.
-Depending on the size of your yard and the scale of your drainage issue, you can purchase the pipes and equipment to install a French drain yourself without the expense of calling in a professional.
+Drainage problems in your yard can lead to pooling, mold or water damage in or around your home.
+Luckily, you can avoid these problems by installing a French drain.
+A French drain is a trench filled with a perforated pipe and gravel that allows water to drain naturally from your yard.
+Depending on the size of your yard and the scale of your drainage issue, you can purchase the pipes and equipment to create a French drain yourself.

-- When choosing an outlet, look for retention ponds or other bodies of water, or tap into existing drainage.
-You can even divert the water run-off curbside if that's easiest.
-Definitely avoid draining onto a neighbor’s property.
+- When choosing an outlet for runoff water, look for retention ponds or other bodies of water, or tap into existing drainage.
+You can divert the runoff water to the road curbside if that's easiest.

-- Before French drain installation, make sure your neighborhood has no zoning restrictions and get necessary permissions.
+- Before the French drain installation, make sure your neighborhood has no zoning restrictions and get necessary permissions.

 Tip: Confirm that your water issue is not caused by leakage from underground pipes that need repair.

-Tip: Always check for underground utility lines and pipes before digging.
+- Check for underground utility lines and pipes before digging.

 - Secure as many fittings as necessary for your pipe system to extend from the inlet grate to the water outlet point.

 - Lay the connected pipe structure in the trench on top of the layer of crushed stone, and make sure the drainage holes in the perforated pipe are pointed downwards.

 - Cover the pipe with about 3 inches of gravel or crushed stone, but not enough to cross above ground level.

 - Fill the trench with topsoil and compact to completely cover the entire French drain system.

-Tip: When filling the area around the inlet grate, temporarily cover the grate to prevent any stones or soil from falling in after installing the French drain.
+- When filling the area around the inlet grate, temporarily cover the grate to prevent any stones or soil from falling in after installing the French drain.

 - Reseed the surface if necessary or cover with landscaping stone.

-- If you choose this approach instead of manually building a French drain, skip the filter fabric and crushed stones steps listed above.
+If you choose this approach instead of manually building a French drain, skip the filter fabric and crushed stones steps listed above.
 Just place the product in the trench following the manufacturer's instructions and cover with soil.